Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 <meta-data android:name="com.google.ar.core" android:value="required" />
 ```

-Configure an `ArcGISScene` with the data you want to render in the table top scene:
+Configure an `ArcGISScene` with the data and base surface required for your table top use case:

 ```kotlin